sfehrman/frdp-containers-uma/README.md

 ## hostnames

-You must add the following aliases to the `/etc/hosts` file entry: `127.0.0.1   localhost`
+You must add the following aliases to the `/etc/hosts` file for `localhost`
 - `as.example.com`
 - `rs.example.com`